Advertisement s

 Clear Aligners: Attractive alternatives to traditional braces, clear or “invisible” aligners are a series of clear, customized appliances.
 Unlike metal braces, aligners are minimally invasive and do not trap food particles and plaque between teeth.
 Aligners can be removed for eating, brushing and flossing, or important events.
 Aligners are recommended frequently for adults with mild spacing problems; aligners are not recommended for children and adolescents with non-permanent teeth.

 Custom-fit clear aligners are laboratory-fabricated using computerized technology.
 Clear aligners come in sets, the number of which depends on the orthodontic condition.
 Each new set is worn for a specified time, removing them as infrequently as possible.
 Although they’ll vary depending on the type and severity of alignment problem, and the type of aligner (Invisalign, ClearCorrect) used, treatment times generally range from nine to 24 months.
-Costs for clear aligners are comparable to or higher than traditional braces.
+Costs for clear aligners are comparable or higher than traditional braces.

 Space Maintainers: Small, made of plastic or metal, hardly noticeable and easy to get used to, custom-fit space maintainers are a simple, economical option for holding teeth in place.
 For example, if a baby tooth is prematurely lost, space maintainers steady the remaining teeth around the missing tooth gap to help keep the jaw naturally positioned.
 This prevents the teeth around the gap from moving into the empty space, which could cause overcrowded/crooked teeth when the permanent tooth erupts.